-Many venues will have their own preferred vendor list featuring people who have proven themselves and that are familiar with that particular space.
+Many venues will have their preferred vendor list featuring trusted partners who have proven themselves and that are familiar with that particular space.
 But, just because they make the venue’s preferred vendor list, doesn’t mean they’ll make yours.
 Apply the following liberally.

 When It’s On You

-Once you’ve landed on your ideal venue and have determined that it’s on you to recruit your own all-star team, here are some highly preferable tips that work for us:
+Once you’ve landed your ideal venue and have determined it’s on you to recruit your all-star team, here are some highly preferable tips that work for us:

 - Start with Heroic Productions, well, of course.
 But, seriously, here’s a list of things you should consider when choosing an event staging or AV production company.

 - Research, review, research again.
-Vet your candidates with the Better Business Bureau, Angie’s List, and Google away, but don’t disappear down the Google rabbit hole (you’ve got a life to live after all).
-Ask for referrals, and go spy on them at another event.
-(We find that “I went to college with the groom” or, “I’m in HR” can provide suitable cover to avoid suspicion.)
+Vet your candidates with the Better Business Bureau, Angie’s List, and Google away.
+Ask for referrals and check them out at another event.

-- Ask specific questions of potential vendors that pertain to your specific event.
-Ask others in associated businesses and past clients the tough questions about your potential vendors.
+- Ask specific questions to potential vendors that pertain to your specific event.
+Ask others in associated businesses and past clients the tough questions about your prospective vendors.

-- Food/Beverage—Eat it, sip it, and make sure they can deliver the heat, the cold, and the yum.
+- Food/Beverage—Eat it, sip it, and make sure they can deliver the heat, the cold, and the experience.

 - Flowers—See them, smell them, and find out if they can fulfill any special requests, like a life-sized guest of honor in gardenias.

 - Entertainment—Check them out in action.
-Buy a ticket, pay the cover, get on the guestlist—whether live band, DJ or sword swallower, see them in their environment.
+Buy a ticket, pay the cover, get on the guest list.
+Whether a live band, DJ or entertainer, see them in their environment.

-- Interactive elements—Whether it’s an Instagram photo booth, social media wall or anything with a lot of buttons, be sure that your on-site tech is full-on Geek Certified.
+- Interactive elements—Instagram photo booths, social media walls, or anything with a lot of buttons, be sure that your on-site tech is full-on Geek Certified.
 It doesn’t hurt to experience them yourself.
 Is the photo booth easy to understand?
 Are the final products of high quality?

 - Security—Throw a punch and see what happens, or better yet, see a security plan and ask for referrals.